temporalio/documentation/blog/2022-03-01-temporal-rest.md

 {"result":0}
 ```

-Below is an alternative example of making requests to this API using the [Axios HTTP client](https://masteringjs.io/axios) in Node.js.
+Here's an alternative example of making requests to this API using the [Axios HTTP client](https://masteringjs.io/axios) in Node.js:

 ```ts
 let res = await axios.post('http://localhost:3000/workflow/counterWorkflow');